-Before a special student may enroll in the Bethany Program he must receive a recommendation from our Seminary's Committee Looking Southwest from the Mequonsipp Lagoon on Special Admissions, of which President Carl Lawrenz is the chairman.
-Information concerning this program, along with the necessary application forms, may be obtained by writing directly to President Lawrenz.
-Completed application forms should be returned to President Lawrenz rather than to Bethany Lutheran College, since that school is not able to enroll a student in this special program until he has first been recommended by our Seminary's Committee on Special Admissions.
+Before a special student may enroll in the Bethany Program he must receive a recommendation from our Seminary's Committee Looking Southwest from the Mequonsippi Lagoon on Special Admissions, of which Professor Richard Balge is the secretary.
+Information concerning this program, along with the necessary application forms, may be obtained by writing directly to Professor Balge.
+Completed application forms should be returned to Professor Balge rather than to Bethany Lutheran College, since that school is not able to enroll a student in this special program until he has first been recommended by our Seminary's Committee on Special Admissions.